evanshortiss/evanshortiss.github.io/_posts/2021-07-26-amd-driver-memory-lock-timeout.markdown

   </tbody>
 </table>

+No, this effort is for "science"!
 Anyways, click the "OK" button to close CRU.
 Run the **restart64** executable included with your CRU download.
 Your screen will go blank for a moment, then come back to life.
 Now, head over to the Windows display settings.

 ![Windows display settings](/res/img/posts/2021-07-26-amd-driver-memory-lock-timeout/display-settings.png)